CostaBru/BBSort/README.md

 Was developed on the same day when the magnificant Aleksey Navalny's Blue Boxers investigation was published.

-The BB sort is very simple and uses O(3N) in avarage.
+The BB sort is very simple and uses O(3N) in average.

 - Counting sort takes O(4N) and it is not effective on large numbers.
 - Bucket is O(N ** 2) and has poor performance on non uniformly distributed numbers.